candy-kingdom/mints/README.md

 ## Learn more

-Learn more by looking at real-life [examples](https://github.com/candy-kingdom/cli/blob/master/examples/).
+Learn more by looking at our carefully prepared [examples](https://github.com/candy-kingdom/cli/blob/master/examples/).

 ## License